Setting Up Permissions

 Configuring advanced permissions overrides basic permissions configured on the add and edit dataset screens.

 A common misconfiguration is removing the Execute permission from a dataset that is a parent to other child datasets.
-Removing this permission results lost access to the path.
+Removing this permission results in lost access to the path.

 If you want to apply these settings to all child datasets, select Apply permissions recursively.